 Our initial aim is to achieve neutral aligned movement throughout the body.
 Once the movement is balanced; the left side of the body moves equally to the right, the focus shifts to achieving full mobility throughout the body, obviously within the boundaries of structural defects, age and activity levels.

 We normally see new clients at 3-4 day intervals for the first 3 sessions.
-As soon as we have established neutral movement, we proceed with very specific rehabilitation to activate normal, neutral and balanced movement and to strengthen balanced movement patterns.
-After 2-3 weeks, we will repeat the Lyno assessment to determine if the body has maintained the neutral function, and if not, unlock patterns and restore neutral movement again.
-The key is to maintain the neutral movement until the body is able to stabilize itself in the neutral position.
+As soon as we have established neutral movement, we proceed with a very specific exercise regime to activate and restore normal, neutral and balanced movement.
+After 2-3 weeks, we will repeat the Lyno assessment to determine if the body has maintained the full mobility, and if not, unlock recurring dysfunctional patterns again.
+The key is to maintain neutral movement until the body is able to stabilise itself in the neutral position.

 Competitive and endurance athletes normally continue to have Lyno once a month to prevent dysfunction and possible injury.

 New insights on muscle anatomy clearly show the importance of the connective tissue (fascia) when it comes to movement and function.
 All muscles are imbedded in a sleeve of fascia.
 Between the muscle and fascia layer is a lubricating agent called hyaluronic acid.
 This helps the surfaces slide against each other.
 Hyaluronic acid also allows sliding between the skin and the muscles, muscles to slide alongside one another and facilitates mobility of all the structures in the body.
 Muscle mobility can become limited from scarring (fibrosis) or from the densification of the hyaluronic acid, which literally causes the muscle to glue onto the fascia, causing immobility and dysfunction.

 Hyaluronic acid densification could happen in the following circumstances: